Is Dubai Safe for Women?

 Is Dubai safe for solo female travelers?

 As a seasoned traveler, I think visiting Dubai as a woman is a great idea.
 It’s an amazing place to fly solo because it’s so safe!
-If you’re planning a solo trip to Dubai and you’re wondering where to stay where you’ll feel safe and comfortable, I highly recommend staying in the Dubai Marina.
+If you’re planning a solo trip to Dubai and you’re wondering where to stay where you’ll feel safe and comfortable, I highly recommend booking one of the many affordable hotels in Dubai Marina.